Organophosphorus chemistry: Phosphine oxides, imides, and chalcogenides

-Phosphine oxides (designation σ4λ5) have the general structure R3P=O with formal oxidation state V. Phosphine oxides form hydrogen bonds and some are therefore soluble in water.
+Phosphine oxides (designation σ4λ5) have the general structure R3P=O with formal oxidation state +5.
+Phosphine oxides form hydrogen bonds and some are therefore soluble in water.
 The P=O bond is very polar with a dipole moment of 4.51 D for triphenylphosphine oxide.

 Compounds related to phosphine oxides include phosphine imides (R3PNR') and related chalcogenides (R3PE, where E = S, Se, Te).
 These compounds are some of the most thermally stable organophosphorus compounds.
+In general, they are less basic than the corresponding phosphine oxides, which can adduce to thiophosphoryl halides: